-When children need to be changed in school, the Medical Room or Reef toilet offers the appropriate facilities.
+When children need to be changed in school the designated First Aid room offers the appropriate facilities.
 Depending on the need of the child, sometimes the individual staff toilet is assessed as the most appropriate place for that child to be changed.